 How does the Easter Bunny relate to the Resurrection of Jesus?

 An old legend says that the goddess Eostre found a wounded bird in the snow one winter.
 The goddess wanted to save it from death and turned it into a rabbit that kept its ability to lay eggs.
 As a sign of gratitude to her benefactor.
 The rabbit used to decorate the eggs she laid and give them to the goddess.

-History seems to suggest that the Easter bunny is linked to the Resurrection of Jesus because it was originally a hare that symbolized spring and the beginning of a new era.
+History seems to suggest that the Easter bunny is linked to the Resurrection of Jesus because it was initially a hare that symbolized spring and the beginning of a new era.
 In pagan mythology, the hare represented love, fruitfulness, and fertility.
 The rabbit and the egg were also symbols of spring and the Saxon goddess Eostre.
 From the whose name, in some Germanic languages, the word for Easter is said to have originated.
-Another possibility is that the word Easter comes from Hebrew.
-Where Pesah means passage.
+Another possibility is that Easter comes from Hebrew, where Pesah means passage.

-The association of the pagan legend with the Easter celebrations was made by Christian missionaries.
+Christian missionaries made the association of the pagan legend with the Easter celebrations.
 Who arrived among the northern tribes to convert them to Christianity.
-Because giving up their old pagan celebrations was inconceivable even for the new Christians.
-In order not to provoke new bloody conflicts, the missionaries accepted that the Christianised populations should keep their customs.
+Because giving up, their old pagan celebrations were inconceivable even for the new Christians.
+The missionaries accepted that the Christianised populations should keep their customs to avoid recent bloody conflicts.
 But tried to adapt them.